Gujarats/nearest/README.md

 	}
 }
 ```

-Allright this one document will be generated in `Bandung` collection for more than 1000 documents for marking the location.
+Allright this one document will be generated in `Bandung` collection.
 You can always insert new mark location manually if you want. but this would be generated using `dummy data` in the `cmd/dummy` folder.

-And for getting the nearest location from given latitude and longitude I used `2dsphere` and creating the index to increase reading speed.

-After 1000 of mark location is generated.
-Now it is time to insert a dummy driver to every each marked location or district.
-I will insert 1000 drivers in every district. so if we have 2500 marked location that would genereate 2500.000 drivers document.
+After the mark location is generated the dummy drivers will be generated to every each marked location.
+I will insert 1000 drivers on each marked location.
+So if we have 2500 marked location that would genereate 2500.000 drivers document.

 A driver document in the other hand will look like this not really different from above document :
 ```